zengzjie/food-delivery-sass/README.en.md

 3. Set up environment variables:

-   - Copy a `.env.example` file and fill in the corresponding variable values
+   - Copy the `.env.example` file and create files named `.env.development` and `.env.production`, and fill in the corresponding variable values.

 4. Run database migrations: